Pickleball Grip Pressure

 General Guidelines

-• 1–3: Too loose for most shots, risking paddle slippage.
+• 1–3: Too loose for most situations; paddle may slip or twist.

-• 6–7: A balanced hold for volleys, blocks, and controlled groundstrokes.
+• 6–7: Balanced hold for volleys, blocks, and controlled groundstrokes.

 Shot TypeRecommended Grip PressureReason